What are the aims of this leaflet?

 How can lichen planopilaris be treated?

 Lichen planopilaris can be treated with topical medication, such as creams and gels, and also orally with tablets, although success rates can be very variable.
 Unfortunately, there is no single proven effective treatment for this condition and despite trying many medications some people fail to respond.
-Some patients choose not to have any treatment at all as this condition does not otherwise affect their general health.
+Some patients choose not to have any treatment.
 You may want to discuss all the options with your GP, family or friends before deciding whether to have treatment.

 Treatments to the skin may include: